-8.9.4 Removing a Cluster from an InnoDB ClusterSet
+8.10.4 Removing a Cluster from an InnoDB ClusterSet

-To remove a cluster from the InnoDB ClusterSet, use clusterSet.removeCluster() command.
+If you cannot repair a cluster, you can remove it from the InnoDB ClusterSet using a clusterSet.removeCluster() command.
 A force option is available if the cluster cannot be contacted at all.